Mechkalito/RateYourMusic-Mixes-Naming-Guidelines/README.md

 This is a nomenclature proposal for [RateYourMusic](https://rateyourmusic.com)'s (RYM) category which encompasses DJ mixes and live electronics.

-This project has ==information preservation== as its main goal, since these recordings are often deleted and just temporarily hosted.
+This project has **information preservation** as its main goal, since these recordings are often deleted and just temporarily hosted.

 ## Taxonomy of Mixes